ts387/bioemu/README.md

 - [Get in touch](#get-in-touch)

 ## Installation
-bioemu is provided as a pip-installable package:
+bioemu is provided as a Linux-only pip-installable package:

 ```bash
 pip install bioemu